Can Brand Partnerships Help Shift to Thrift?

 Vintage vs. Thrifty

 Just as much as any fashionista might desire to purchase a gently used Chanel clutch, a used Herman Miller mid-century conference table might be the perfect piece that can go from office use by day to dinner table by night.
 And as you might guess, even used, one of these babies ain’t cheap.
-However, there is an audience for these finds, as sites like Chairish.com, AptDeco.com and Etsy can easily demonstrate.
+However, there is an audience for these finds, as sites like Chairish.com, AptDeco.com, and Etsy can easily demonstrate.

 Prices for used furniture through these online companies, while certainly less than perhaps the original purchase price, still can hover above what someone would typically call “thrifty.”
 But for those searching for quality and unique anchor pieces in their homes that can get to you in two weeks as opposed to four months, price may not be an issue.
 So, does it end here?

 The answer to that would be probably not.
-Because while there are plenty of shoppers for the retail resale businesses that are popping up almost daily, there is another growing and just as needy audience comprised of those millennials I mentioned earlier.
+While there are plenty of shoppers for the retail resale businesses that are popping up almost daily, there is another growing and just as needy audience comprised of those millennials I mentioned earlier.
 Those who are setting up new homes, starting new families, and are caught between post-pandemic supply chain problems and rising inflation.
 Who also have the same desire to be stewards of sustainability while doing good.
 Like in their communities and towards a greater contribution in helping others.

-The United States Census Bureau states that in 2021 there were 25,000 resale, consignment and not-for-profit resale shops in the United States.
+The United States Census Bureau states that in 2021 there were 25,000 resale, consignment, and not-for-profit resale shops in the United States.
 “According to America’s Research Group, a consumer research firm, about 16–18% of Americans will shop at a thrift store during a given year.
 For consignment/resale shops, it’s about 12–15%.
-To keep these figures in perspective, consider that during the same time frame, 11.4% of Americans shop in factory outlet malls, 19.6% in apparel stores and 21.3% in major department stores.”
+To keep these figures in perspective, consider that during the same time frame, 11.4% of Americans shop in factory outlet malls, 19.6% in apparel stores, and 21.3% in major department stores.”

-So, although there seems to be a channel for every shopper need or mission, there is a distinct leaning towards the traditional charitable thrift shops that take proceeds from the sale of these items and feed those profits back into communities and charitable initiatives.
+So, although there seems to be a channel for every shopper’s need or mission, there is a distinct leaning towards the traditional charitable thrift shops that take proceeds from the sale of these items and feed those profits back into communities and charitable initiatives.

-And now, these organizations are taking cues from their retail resale counterparts and appear to be behaving more like traditional retailers as they address a very receptive audience in today’s millennial shopper.
+Now, these organizations are taking cues from their retail resale counterparts and appear to be behaving more like traditional retailers as they address a very receptive audience in today’s millennial shopper.

 Thrift Goes to the Mall